IT Contractor Job News

-In a recent article, we highlighted the problems many contractors have when applying for roles which require 'security clearance'.
+Over the past few years, we have highlighted the problems many contractors have when applying for roles which require applicants to hold ‘security clearance’.

 In this guide, we look at why this is required, and how to obtain clearance.